JKlingstrom/JKlingstrom/README.md

 ### Basic-Markdown-Guide
 I have recently created a basic Markdown guide.
 You can find it here:<br> [Basic-Markdown-Guide](https://github.com/JKlingstrom/Basic-Markdown-Guide)

-## Contact ℹ
+## Webpage
-Feel free to go over to my [webpage](https://jklingstrom.github.io/) for more information about current projects!
+Feel free to go over to my [webpage](https://jklingstrom.github.io/) for more information about me and current projects!